yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

   [^1]: There are 35 keywords as of Python 3.7, the current major version of the language as of the time of writing.
 New keywords are added quite rarely, and it's even more rare for keywords to be removed, but in whatever version you're on you can use `from keyword import kwlist; print(kwlist)` to view the current list.

-That's right; the entire vocabulary of Python you actually _need_ to know to start to do meaningful work is just 35 words.
+That's right; the entire vocabulary of Python you actually _need_ to know to start to do meaningful work is just 35 keywords.
 It's not the smallest language, but it's _far_ from the largest, and just compare it to the roughly 10,000 words required to achieve basic _native_ fluency in a non-programming language.

 ### First, Some Conventions